Leggett-Garg Macrorealism and temporal correlations: Leggett-Garg macrorealism

 for a fixed outcome $q_2$.
-The witness $W$ ranges from $0$, for macrorealist models, to $1$, the algebraic maximum imposed by the fact that $p_2$ and $p_{12}$ are probabilities.
-Schild and Emary~\cite{SchildPRA2015} showed that for a $N$-level quantum system subjected to projective measurements with von Neumann state-update rule, one can obtain
+The witness $W$ ranges from $0$, for MR models, to $1$, the algebraic maximum imposed by the fact that $p_2$ and $p_{12}$ are probabilities.
+Schild and Emary~\cite{SchildPRA2015} showed that for a $N$-level quantum system subject to projective measurements with the von Neumann state-update rule, one can obtain

 which, again, tends to the algebraic maximum in the limit of infinite dimension.
-Finally, a systematic treatment of this phenomenon for different type of classical post-processing, i.e., coarse-grainings, and including a discussion on possible experimental realizations, has been provided by Lambert {\it et al.}~\cite{LambertPRA2016}.
+Finally, a systematic treatment of this phenomenon for different types of classical post-processing, and including a discussion on possible experimental realizations, has been provided by Lambert {\it et al.}~\cite{LambertPRA2016}.

 From this observation, one can already see that the minimal dimension needed for the description of a quantum experiment can be learned from the value of an LGI expression.
-Another similar approach to the certification of the dimension of a quantum system, which combines the moment matrix approach of Budroni {\it et al.}~\cite{BudroniPRL2014} together with the Navascu\'es-Vertesi method for imposing dimension constraints on moment-matrix approaches, was presented by Sohbi {\it et al.}~\cite{Sohbi2021}.
-In contrast with the approaches previously presented~\cite{BudroniPRL2014,SchildPRA2015,LambertPRA2016}, this work does not involve any classical coarse-graining of the measurement outcomes.
+Another similar approach to the certification of the dimension of a quantum system, which combines the moment matrix approach of Budroni and Emary~\cite{BudroniPRL2014} together with the Navascu\'es-Vertesi method for imposing dimension constraints on moment-matrix approaches, was presented by Sohbi {\it et al.}~\cite{Sohbi2021}.
+In contrast with the approaches previously presented~\cite{BudroniPRL2014,SchildPRA2015,LambertPRA2016}, this paper does not involve any classical coarse graining of the measurement outcomes.
 We also discuss more concretely applications of temporal correlations to witness the dimension of a physical system afterwards, in \cref{sec:applications}.